 As a Teacher Candidate, your attention should be devoted fully to the responsibilities determined by your Teacher and Faculty Mentors during the two-week practicum (EDPR 3200), the three-week practicum (EDPR 4100) and the extended practicum (EDPR 4200).
-Instructors in courses other than these three practica should not ask teacher candidates to undertake assignments or research during any of these school practicum weeks.
+Instructors in courses other than these three practica generally do not ask teacher candidates to undertake assignments or research during any of these school practicum weeks.
 However, if special make-up assignments are required of you, these must be submitted by the deadlines prescribed even when you are participating in your practicum.

-Should I seek part-time employment during the practica?
+Am I able to participate in part-time employment during the practica?

 Employment should not interfere with any practica.
 In order to give full attention to your practice teaching, it is strongly recommended that you do not work at an outside job during the practica.
-Please note that employment will not be taken into account when making arrangements for your placement, nor will it be given consideration when questions of workload, expectations and responsibilities are discussed during the practicum.
+Please note that employment will not be taken into account when making arrangements for any of your practicum placements, nor will it be given consideration in terms of workload, expectations and responsibilities during the practicum.

-Should I be a teacher-on-call during the extended practicum?
+Am I able to be a teacher-on-call during the extended practicum?

 As a Teacher Candidate, you may not be a teacher-on-call (substitute teacher), nor can you accept payment for your work in the school.
-In the event that your Teacher Mentor is absent, it is expected that a teacher-on-call or an appropriate replacement appointed by the principal will assume responsibility for the students in the classroom to which you have been assigned.
+In the event that your Teacher Mentor is absent, a teacher-on-call or an appropriate replacement, appointed by the principal, will assume responsibility for the students in the classroom to which you have been assigned.

 Am I expected to teach ESL during the extended practicum?

-Should I arrange job interviews during the practicum or during class time?
+Am I able to arrange job interviews during the practicum or during class time?